vartikaX-ai/Machine-Learning/Non-Linear-Regression/Readme.md

 ## About this Repository

-This repository contains my implementations and projects on **Non-Linear Regression** algorithms using **Python** and **Scikit-learn**.
+This repository contains my implementations and practical projects on **Non-Linear Regression** algorithms using **Python** and **Scikit-learn**.

-The goal of this repository is to understand how different regression algorithms model complex, non-linear relationships while following a complete machine learning workflow including data preprocessing, feature engineering, model training, prediction, evaluation, and model comparison.
+The objective of this repository is to understand how different non-linear regression algorithms model complex relationships between features and target variables through practical implementation, experimentation, and model evaluation.

 ---

 ## Algorithms Covered

-- ✅ Polynomial Regression
+- Polynomial Regression

 ---

 ## Topics Covered

-- Non-Linear Regression
+- Polynomial Regression
+- Polynomial Features
 - Feature Engineering
-- Polynomial Features
 - One-Hot Encoding
 - Feature Scaling
 - Correlation Analysis